 - Local Government Act 1993

-- National Construction Codes and Standards
+- Building Code of Australia

 - Work Health and Safety Act 2011

 - Work Health and Safety Regulation 2011

 This building is an operational asset and is managed with a primary focus on compliance, public amenity, and cost effectiveness to ensure a safe working environment for staff and the public.
 The asset generally continues to provide an acceptable level of performance in regards to meeting current service requirements.
-However, as staffing levels have increased through 2019, it is clear that the current layout does not present an efficient operational layout.
-As a result, options for upgrades are currently being investigated and costed so that Council and the budget process can be fully informed before commencing any work.
-Building refurbishment investigations are progressing.
+However, as staffing levels have increased through 2017, it is clear that the current layout does not present an efficient operational layout As a result, options for upgrades are currently being investigated and costed so that Council and the budget process can be fully informed before commencing any work.